Rate-Distortion Theory in Coding for Machines and its Application: Image Coding for Machines

 \subsection{Direct Coding for Machines}

 Having established that our theory regarding the choice of distillation point lends itself well to design considerations in a model-splitting coding scheme, we move on to the direct coding approach.
 As in the model-splitting experiments, we compare the rate-distortion performance of multiple possible choices of either cut point or distillation point in an otherwise identical model.
-Importantly, in the direct-coding approach, we do not include the supervised optimization, and focus on the more difficult unsupervised setting.
 Additionally, as explained above, we remove the computational constraints on the coding scheme, to more closely approach the optimal limit of our theoretic formulation, especially regarding the effects of the choice of cut point.
-We perform this experiment for three CV tasks-models - object detection using Faster R-CNN~\cite{ren2015faster} as well as YOLOv3~\cite{Redmon2018_yolov3}, and image segmentation using Mask R-CNN~\cite{he2017mask}.
+For our first three experiments we focus on the more difficult unsupervised setting using three CV tasks-models which are featured in the standardisation efforts of coding for machines~\cite{vcm_call_for_evidence} - object detection using Faster R-CNN~\cite{ren2015faster} as well as YOLOv3~\cite{Redmon2018_yolov3}, and image segmentation using Mask R-CNN~\cite{he2017mask}.
+Finally, we add one additional experiment, in which we focus on outright RD performance, and efficiency.
+We do this by replacing the task model with the more modern SWIN-Transformer~\cite{Liu_2021_ICCV}, while also utilising a more modern learned codec, ELIC~\cite{he2022elic}.

 It is important to note that more complex CV tasks, such as the ones in question, are often best performed by multi-scale models, which process an input image at several resolutions at once.
 Often, doing this involves multi-stream processing in which shallower feature tensors are still needed for the task backend, even in the presence of deeper ones.
-This means that when we perform model distillation on a multi-stream model, we must take special care in choosing our distillation points such that they adequately cover all processing streams.
+This means that when we perform model distillation on a multi-stream model, we must take special care in choosing distillation points that adequately cover all processing streams.
 For example, we may choose an early layer, before the computation has split into multiple streams, but this greatly limits the depth of our distillation point.
 Alternatively, we may choose several feature tensors which together ensure all processing streams are accounted for, allowing us to effectively select a deeper distillation point.